 "Encourage your junior netballer to establish a healthy relationship with food from an early age.
-It is important that she learns to eat and drink well to achieve her best performance and feel great."
+It is important that she learns to eat and drink well to achieve her best performance and feel great"

-This booklet offers guidance for meeting the nutritional needs of girls aged five to 11 who play junior netball.
-Parents and coaches frequently ask me, "What are the best foods and drinks for kids to have while being active, especially at sports carnivals?"
+This booklet offers guidance for meeting the nutritional needs of girls aged 5 -11 who play junior netball.

+Parents and coaches frequently ask me "What are the best foods and drinks for kids to have while being active, especially at sports carnivals?"
 Just as often, in conversations between parents at events, I hear quite different opinions being expressed about what is good and bad practice in watering and feeding our sports stars of tomorrow.
-Obviously, many people are seeking answers to some simple but important questions.
+Obviously many people are seeking answers to some simple but important questions.

-So it was very pleasing when the Canned Food Information Service asked me exactly the same sorts of questions because they wanted to know which of their products were appropriate for these active kids - before, during and after sport, and especially on carnival days.
+So it was very pleasing when the Canned Food Information Service asked me exactly the same sorts of questions because they wanted to know which of their products were appropriate for these active kids before, during and after sport and especially on carnival days.

 To answer these questions, we developed this booklet and the accompanying cookbook Fast Food for Active Families.
-I developed most of the recipes for the cookbook and tested them on our three 'guinea pigs' and their multitude of friends, who gather around the kitchen bench on the weekends after sport.
+I developed most of the recipes for the cookbook and tested them on our three "guinea pigs" and their multitude of friends, who gather round the kitchen bench on the weekends after sport.

-This booklet was first written when my own children were aged seven to 12.
-They are all now in their teenage years, but remain physically very active, so this subject is still dear to my heart.
-I know how hard it is to juggle the demands of daily living, while trying to maximise the family health and energy levels, so that everyone performs at their best.
+As the mother of three children aged 7 to 12 years who are physically very active, this is a subject dear to my heart.
+I know how hard it is to juggle the demands of daily living whilst trying to maximise the family health and energy levels so that everyone performs at their best.

-As a sports dietitian, I know that elite athletes are well catered for in terms of professional advice on diet and training.
+As a Sports Dietitian, I know that elite athletes are well catered for in terms of professional advice on diet and training.
 But the parents of younger children, particularly in their first few years of competition, often have to rely on the advice of well-meaning volunteer coaches.
 And sometimes that advice can be misleading or incomplete.